-- 14 (1) No business shall be transacted at any general meeting unless a quorum is present - (2) A quorum is - (a) 3 members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting, or - (b) one tenth of the total membership at the time whichever is the greater - (3) The authorised representative of a member organisation shall be counted in the quorum - 15 (1) If - (a) a quorum is not present within half an hour from the time appointed for the meeting, or - (b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the directors shall determine
+- 14. (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) 3 members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time the meeting shall be adjourned to such time and place as the directors shall determine.